nice-game-hints/broken-age/01-vella/04-bossanostra/03-control-room/index.md

 Did you travel through a teleport already?

 # No?
-If you travel through a teleport ^[Talk to Marek first.
+If you travel through a teleport ^[Talk to Marek first to activate the teleports.
 You find him from where Shay left him.] your head gets bigger and your voice lower.

 # It is not big enough
 Travel twice through the teleports.
 The direction should be towards the teleport central point both times.
 Your head should now got bigger **twice**.